 Description

-This Cochinita Pibil (Slow Cooker or Instant Pot) is made with pork shoulder, achiote paste, oranges, limes, pickled onion, cilantro and served on gorditas.
+This Cochinita Pibil Recipe is made with pork shoulder, achiote paste, oranges, limes, pickled onion, cilantro and served on gorditas.

 Ingredients